Unlocking the Secrets of Background Eraser Tool Photoshop

 If you want to make the brush size smaller, continuously pressing the [ (left bracket key) or the ] (right bracket key) will allow you to get a larger brush size.
 Press the shift key to control the hardness of the edges.

-You will get a softer edge by constantly pressing Shift + left bracket ( [ ), and Shift + Right Bracket ( ] ) will give you harder edges.
-Using harder edges is much more beneficial because softer edges will give you several background artifacts.
+You will get a softer edge by constantly pressing Shift + Left bracket ( [ ), and Shift + Right Bracket ( ] ) will give you harder edges.
+Hardening edges is much more beneficial because softer edges give you several background artifacts.

-Remove the Grey Background Without Affecting the hair
+How to Remove the Grey Background Without Affecting the Hair

 In the layer panel, the image is positioned in the first layer.
-Now, let’s say we want to remove the grey background without affecting the hair.
+Let’s remove the grey background without affecting the hair.
 Photoshop gives a color sample directly below the crosshair in the middle of the circle – Background Eraser Tool works this way.

 So, to remove the grey background, take the cursor into the black hair.
-And move it over the column to ensure that the crosshair’s center is directly positioned on the black hair.
+Move it over the column to ensure the crosshair’s center is directly positioned on the black hair.

 Once you click the right button, grey colors under the crosshair get selected, and the crosshair erases all the matched grey pixels within the range of the larger circle.